tshakalekholoane/bat/README.md

 The goal is to replicate the functionality of the [ASUS Battery Health Charging](https://www.asus.com/us/support/FAQ/1032726/) utility for ASUS laptops on Windows which aims prolong the battery's life-span <a href="https://electrek.co/2017/09/01/tesla-battery-expert-recommends-daily-battery-pack-charging/"><sup>1</sup></a> <a href="https://batteryuniversity.com/learn/article/how_to_prolong_lithium_based_batteries"><sup>2</sup></a>.

+## Disclaimer

+This has only shown to work on ASUS laptops.
+For Dell systems, see [smbios-utils](https://github.com/dell/libsmbios), particularly the `smbios-battery-ctl` command, or install it using your package manager.
+For other manufacturers there is also [TLP](https://linrunner.de/tlp/).

 ## Installation

-Precompiled binaries (Linux x86-64) are available from the [GitHub releases page](https://github.com/leveson/bat/releases), the latest of which can be downloaded from [here](https://github.com/leveson/bat/releases/download/0.4/bat).
+Precompiled binaries (Linux x86-64) are available from the [GitHub releases page](https://github.com/leveson/bat/releases), the latest of which can be downloaded from [here](https://github.com/leveson/bat/releases/download/0.4.1/bat).

 After downloading the binary, give it permission to execute on your system by running the following command.
 For example, assuming the binary is located in the user's Downloads folder: